-This conviction is bad news for many CBD flower vendors in the U.K. whose livelihoods rely on it.
+- This conviction is bad news for many CBD flower vendors in the U.K. whose livelihoods rely on it.
 Especially as it’s sold openly and legally just in a different form.
-A recent study carried out by York University, which looked at the success of CBD flowers in Italy since they were legalized came back with some interesting findings.
-According to the study, large percentages of Italians across different parts of the country are using significantly less prescription medication in favor of CBD Flowers (known as Cannabis Lite there.)
+A recent study carried out by York University, which looked at the success of cbd hemp flower since they were legalized came back with some interesting findings.
+According to the study, large percentages of Italians across different parts of the country are using significantly less prescription medication in favor of hemp flower buds (known as Cannabis Lite there.)

 The conviction of John King has sent shockwaves across the substantial CBD and cannabis communities of the U.K. The law when it comes to CBD is unclear, and even though widespread cannabis use is tolerated, it’s still illegal.
 There’s also almost no medical provision for medical Cannabis in the U.K. (although there are one or two products available through health practitioners.)